econsta/remote-controller/README.md

 </td></tr></table>

-#### local copies of objects do not effect their remote counterparts, as they are copies
+#### local copies of objects do not affect their remote counterparts, as they are copies
 <table><tr></tr><tr><td>

 ```javascript